-The next part of your time trial training program is to ride the next four to six week block after your base block focused on riding at your LTR (Lactate Threshold Rate).
-Do two of theses efforts described below a week with one strength endurance effort described above.
+The next part of your time trial training program is to ride the next four to six-week block after your base block focused on riding at your LTR (Lactate Threshold Rate).
+Do two of these efforts described below a week with one strength endurance effort described above.

 This is hard training but very rewarding.
 Ideally best done on a wind/home trainer or ergo.

 - Perform a warm-up for 10 mins @ your E1 @ 100 rpm then increase the gear and ride at your E2 @ 100 rpm for another 10 mins.

 - Then increase the gear and ride at the low end of E3 @ 100 rpm for 5 mins finishing the last 30s to 1 min going flat out.

 - Recover for 5 mins @ 100 rpm in your REC zone.

 - This is the end of your warm-up then put it in a bigger gear and ride at your LTR for 5 mins on then REC zone for 5 mins.

 - Do two sets of these.
 The idea is to build the duration and reps up to the expected time of your TT event.